 The trust will indirectly bear an 80% share of all costs and expenses related to the Underlying Properties, such as direct operating expenses, development expenses and hedge expenses, which will reduce the amount of cash received by the trust and thereafter distributable to trust unitholders.
 Accordingly, higher costs and expenses related to the Underlying Properties will directly decrease the amount of cash received by the trust in respect of its Net Profits Interest.
-Please read "The Underlying Properties- Unaudited Pro Forma Combined Financial and Operating Data of the Underlying Properties."
+Please read "The Underlying Properties - Unaudited Pro Forma Combined Financial and Operating Data of the Underlying Properties."
 Historical costs may not be indicative of future costs.
 For example, the Third Party Operators may in the future propose additional drilling projects that significantly increase the capital expenditures associated with the Underlying Properties, which could reduce cash available for distribution by the trust.
-In addition, cash available for distribution by the trust will be further reduced by the trust's general and administrative expenses, which are expected to be approximately \$850,000 for the twelve months ending April 30, 2012.
-For details about these general and administrative expenses, please read "Description of the Trust Agreement - Fees and Expenses."
+In addition, cash available for distribution by the trust's general and administrative expenses, please read "Description of the Trust Agreement - Fees and Expenses."